Hantam Camino

 No transport before, during or after the event is included in the fee.

-Transfers from Cape Town Airport to Calvinia can be arranged upon request - the price will be dependent on demand.
+Transfers from Cape Town Airport to Calvinia can be arranged upon request; the price will depend on demand.

 Transport fees are subject to change annually.